wendellpiez/GreekVocab/README.md

 In any case, use an appropriate paper for your printer.
 The cards are all black and white so no color setting is necessary.

+## Step 2: Test end to end

+You don't want to run your valuable stock through the printer until you are confident you can do it without a lot of waste.
+The best way to do this is with a dry run of a few pages (as few as three) on plain paper.
+This applies if you are feeding by hand (learning the orientation and how to flip) or even more if your printer supports an autofeed.

+So follow the directions in Step 3 a couple of times with the cheap stuff and check the results before running on the pricey stuff.

+Note especially that many printers by default will rescale a page.
+This is a bad thing.
+Be sure your printer is set to print at Actual Size or 100%, no scaling, or it won't make the right size cards (especially bad if printing on pre-cut stock).

+Additionally, note there is a PDF variant with dotted rules showing where the cards should be scored.
+Other than having the dotted rules the files are the same.

-## Step 2: If your printer does two sides, print once in duplex, flipping on the short edge
+## Step 3: If your printer does two sides, print once in duplex, flipping on the short edge

 You are in luck.
 The file you want is [Dickinson-core-cards.pdf](Dickinson-core-cards.pdf).
 Be sure and set the printer to flip along the short (top/bottom) edge: you can lose a lot of paper or stock flipping the more usual way (on the long edge).

+If you don't wish to print card stock in duplex (who does), the same thing can be done by hand.
+The top cards on the front side are the bottom cards on the back side.

-## Step 2(alt): If not, printing twice
+## Step 3(alt): If not, printing twice

 You can achieve the same effect on card stock using a printer that does not print two-sided- a full set of cards, flipping vertically - by printing the fronts on a stack of pages, then flipping vertically and printing the backs on the other side.

 The same data in two separate files can be found in  [Dickinson-core-card-fronts.pdf](Dickinson-core-card-fronts.pdf) and  [Dickinson-core-card-backs.pdf](Dickinson-core-card-backs.pdf).

 Print the fronts.
 Then take your stack of pages and flip it vertically (as a stack).
 Print the backs.
 You may need to adjust your printer settings.
 Again, testing with plain paper is advisable before laying toner on the fancy bond.
-Note that on the back pages, the cards are reversed on the page (to go bottom up), so fronts and backs line up for a page flipped vertically, on the short edge (which will be, once cut into cards, the long-top-bottom edge).
+(Step 2!)
+In these files as well, the cards are inverted on the back page (to go bottom up), so fronts and backs line up for a page flipped vertically, on the short edge (which will be, once cut into cards, the long-top-bottom edge).

 ## How is this done